Asadalk/Socket_Programming/README.md

 ### Have Fun Playing!

 Enjoy the Maze Escape Game and challenge yourself to conquer all levels.
 Good luck, and may your escape be swift and successful!

+## Differential Equation Solver

+The server and client applications provide functionality to solve ordinary differential equations (ODEs) using the Runge-Kutta method.

+### Server

+The server application listens for client connections and offers the option to solve a differential equation upon request.

+1. **calculate_term**: This function calculates the value of a given term in the differential equation at a specific point (x, y).
+2. **rk**: This function performs the Runge-Kutta method to approximate the solution of the differential equation.

+Upon receiving a client connection, the server prompts the user to choose an option:
+- If the user chooses option 6, the server invokes the `playGame6` function to handle the differential equation solving.

+### Client

+The client application connects to the server and allows the user to request the solution of a differential equation by providing the necessary parameters.

+1. **playGame6**: This function handles the process of solving a differential equation by communicating with the server.

+   - It prompts the user to input the differential equation, initial values, final x-value, and step size (h).
+   - Sends the input parameters to the server.
+   - Receives the solution from the server and displays it to the user.